YuanJIU0216/chli3234-tracker/README.md

 **Moreover** I think the most important thing is to clear the code and make them easy to follow.
 I seperate my five part "heroImage", "Everday Tips", "Form", "Today Plan" and "Exercise Suggest" into 5 scss file.
 It save me lot of time to found every code, and know what they are quickly

 # Outline of Application Configuration and deployment procedures.
-1. You can write these terminal to finish setup and start working "npm run dev"
+1. You can write these to the terminal to finish setup and start working "npm run dev"

-2. To view website "npm run dev"
+2. To view website write to the terminal "npm run dev"

 3. If you want to see more setup I used, open package.json to view more detail